 My Smoothie Recipe

-I often mix the following ingredients, in order, to make the smoothie I like:
+I often mix the following ingredients, in order, to make the smoothie:

 - 1 orange – peeled of course 😉

-- 1 scoop frozen blueberries (I don’t measure it that precisely)
+- 1 scoop frozen blueberries (I use a protein powder scoop)

 - Frozen spinach